virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 * This setup draws from the [peaceiris actions-gh-pages][02], in specific using the [Static Site Generator with Python][17].
     * *This serves only as a reference, as the the full explanation is below.*

 By following these instructions, one is able to create his own website, alike this one, with a tailor-made content, quickly and with ease.
-However, there are two or three things to keep in mind when doing so, so please read on.
+However, there are two or three things to keep in mind when doing so.
+Please read on.

 Requirements